 Successful completion of this degree offers improved career opportunities within the Criminal Justice System, in particular, the police service, probation service and areas of victim support.
 Our graduates have become police officers, criminal lawyers and teachers.

 The programme is also excellent preparation for further research or study.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.

 Additionally, there may be other activities that are not formally part of your course and not required to complete your course, but which you may find helpful (for example, optional field trips).
 The costs of these are additional to your tuition fee and the fees set out above and will be notified when the activity is being arranged.

 Unistats is the official site that allows you to search for and compare data and information on university and college courses from across the UK.
 The widget(s) below draw data from the corresponding course on the Unistats website.
 If a course is taught both full-time and part-time, one widget for each mode of study will be displayed here.

-UK/EU applicants for September full-time entry must apply via UCAS unless specified otherwise.
+If you're a UK/EU applicant applying for full-time study you must apply via UCAS unless otherwise specified.

-Applicants for September part-time entry should apply direct to the University using the apply online button.
+UK/EU applicants for part-time study should apply direct to the University.

 The University and Colleges Admissions Service (UCAS) accepts applications for full-time courses starting in September one year before the start of the course.